wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-validation.md

 For the invoke script transaction:
 * If one of the checks 1–4 failed, the transaction is rejected.
-* If checks 1-4 passed, and the calculation of the result of the dApp callable function (check 5.1) failed with an error or [throwing an exception](/en/ride/exceptions) before the [complexity](/en/ride/base-concepts/complexity) of performed calculations exceeded the [threshold for saving failed transactions](/en/ride/limits/), the transaction is also rejected.
+* If checks 1–4 passed, and the calculation of the result of the dApp callable function (check 5.1) failed with an error or [throwing an exception](/en/ride/exceptions) before the [complexity](/en/ride/base-concepts/complexity) of performed calculations exceeded the [threshold for saving failed transactions](/en/ride/limits/), the transaction is also rejected.
-* If checks 1-4 passed, but checks 5-6 failed, and withal the result of the callable function is calculated successfully or the complexity exceeded the threshold, the transaction is saved on the blockchain but marked as failed.
+* If checks 1–4 passed but checks 5–6 failed and besides the result of the callable function is calculated successfully or the complexity exceeded the threshold, the transaction is saved on the blockchain but marked as failed.
 The sender is charged the transaction fee.
 The transaction doesn't entail any other changes to the state of the blockchain.
 * If all checks passed, the transaction is saved on the blockchain as successful and the sender is charged the fee.

 For the exchange transaction:
 * If one of the checks 1–4 failed, the transaction is rejected.
-* If checks 1-4 passed, but check 6 failed, the transaction is saved on the blockchain but marked as failed.
+* If checks 1–4 passed but check 6 failed, the transaction is saved on the blockchain but marked as failed.
 The sender of the transaction (matcher) is charged the transaction fee.
 The transaction doesn't entail any other changes in balances, in particular, the order senders don't pay the [matcher fee](https://docs.waves.exchange/en/waves-matcher/matcher-fee).
 * If all checks passed, the transaction is saved on the blockchain as successful.
 The matcher is charged the transaction fee as well as the order senders are charged the matcher fee.

-For other transaction:
+For the other transaction:
 * If one of the checks failed, the transaction is rejected.
 * If all checks passed, the transaction is saved on the blockchain as successful and the sender is charged the fee.